Kristina01111000/Drws_site/README.md

 - add some images to the first section of the slides

 - figure out survey so people can figure out elements, find a plugin, add totals up so people can get the breakdown

+- when he does the voiceover, look at timing of course, decide where breaks in the powerpoint should be